The Narrow Road

 “What does it profit a man if he gains the whole world?
 Look about you and see these people everywhere.
 It is greed, but greed is not confined to absolute dollars and power.
 Greed can be a stirring for something small, something electric like the latest gadget.

 “There is nothing wrong with things.
 It is the mindset for acquisition that can be wrong.
 “Gotta Have” is not my principle.
 My plan is to seek our Father’s will and be concerned with His provisions.
-For some it will be riches to help spread the gospel; for others it will be a kitchen knife, but it will still be our Father who supplies it” (September16, 2009).

 We have seen in Matthew’s gospel that, yes, our heavenly Father is aware of our needs.
 However, there is a condition: “Seek first His kingship over you, His way of holiness, and all these things will be added to you besides” (Matthew 6:33).